 Steve Karle is an Aquatic Bodywork Specialist, Craniosacral Therapist and Watsu® teacher.
 He is director of the British School of Aquatic Bodywork and founder of Poetry in Water.

 Steve grew up between Germany and Mexico and originally studied classical music and drama which took him from Havana to Rome followed by post-graduate studies at RADA and LAMDA in London.
-Following an accident that took him on a healing journey, Steve explored and studied a range of eastern approaches to healing, finally specialising in water.
+Events took him on a healing journey, which included studying a range of eastern and western approaches to therapy, finally specialising in water.
 He studied, assisted and co-taught with Theri Thomas, founder of Aquatherics®, and Harold Dull, creator of Watsu, amongst many others.
-He introduced aquatic bodywork in London in 2010 and has since developed his own method which he teaches within the British School of Aquatic Bodywork’s curriculum.
+He introduced aquatic bodywork in London in 2010 and has since developed his own integrated method which he teaches within the British School of Aquatic Bodywork’s curriculum.

 Steve's approach is characterised by a neutral presence, an impeccable technique and an organic understanding of movement as a reflection of one's mind-body process.
-Particular fields of interest include trauma work, pre and peri-natal development as well as exploring the intersection between healing and art.
+Particular fields of interest include trauma work, pre and peri-natal psychology as well as blurring the boundaries between healing and art.